19 ways to optimize your checkout and increase conversion rates

 Jocelyn Ke

-Jocelyn is a content strategist and writer fascinated by systems thinking and the intersection of technology and human behaviour.
+Jocelyn is a content strategist and content writer, fascinated by systems thinking and the intersection of technology and human behaviour.
 She is passionate about empowering people and helping companies grow.

 Try Checkout Page